 In these regulations unless the contrary intention appears —

-“Act” means the Town Planning and Development Act 1928;
+Act means the Town Planning and Development Act 1928;

-“affected land” means that part of the land included in a plan or diagram which is coloured and marked as an easement pursuant to these regulations;
+affected land means that part of the land included in a plan or diagram which is coloured and marked as an easement pursuant to these regulations;

-“Authority” means the Metropolitan Water Authority 2;
+Authority means the Metropolitan Water Authority 2;

-“drains” in relation to an easement granted to a local authority, means the existing drains or any other drain or pipeline for the carriage of water through, under or upon the affected lands;
+drains in relation to an easement granted to a local authority, means the existing drains or any other drain or pipeline for the carriage of water through, under or upon the affected lands;

-“easement” means an easement created by section 27A of the Act;
+easement means an easement created by section 27A of the Act;

-“electrical equipment” means towers, poles, wires, and other necessary works and apparatus including signal or control wires comprising a system of electricity transmission and distribution works;
+electrical equipment means towers, poles, wires, and other necessary works and apparatus including signal or control wires comprising a system of electricity transmission and distribution works;

-“electricity corporation” means the Electricity Generation Corporation, the Electricity Networks Corporation, the Electricity Retail Corporation or the Regional Power Corporation;
+electricity corporation means the Electricity Generation Corporation, the Electricity Networks Corporation, the Electricity Retail Corporation or the Regional Power Corporation;

-“Electricity Generation Corporation” means the body established by the Electricity Corporations Act 2005 section 4(1)(a);
+Electricity Generation Corporation means the body established by the Electricity Corporations Act 2005 section 4(1)(a);

-“Electricity Networks Corporation” means the body established by the Electricity Corporations Act 2005 section 4(1)(b);
+Electricity Networks Corporation means the body established by the Electricity Corporations Act 2005 section 4(1)(b);

-“Electricity Retail Corporation” means the body established by the Electricity Corporations Act 2005 section 4(1)(c);
+Electricity Retail Corporation means the body established by the Electricity Corporations Act 2005 section 4(1)(c);

-“energy equipment” means apparatus, fittings, meters, connections and other equipment necessary to convey energy;
+energy equipment means apparatus, fittings, meters, connections and other equipment necessary to convey energy;

-“fittings” in relation to drains and pipes means any apparatus connected with and necessary or desirable to secure the safe or proper working of the drains or pipes;
+fittings in relation to drains and pipes means any apparatus connected with and necessary or desirable to secure the safe or proper working of the drains or pipes;

-“local authority” means the local authority for the district in which the land is situated;
+local authority means the local authority for the district in which the land is situated;

-“pipeline” in relation to a gas easement granted to the Electricity Generation Corporation, the Electricity Retail Corporation or the Regional Power Corporation, means such apparatus, valves, fittings, meters, connections and other equipment necessary to convey gas through a pipeline;
+pipeline in relation to a gas easement granted to the Electricity Generation Corporation, the Electricity Retail Corporation or the Regional Power Corporation, means such apparatus, valves, fittings, meters, connections and other equipment necessary to convey gas through a pipeline;

-“proprietor” means the registered proprietor from time to time, of the land;
+proprietor means the registered proprietor from time to time, of the land;

-“Regional Power Corporation” means the body established by the Electricity Corporations Act 2005 section 4(1)(d);
+Regional Power Corporation means the body established by the Electricity Corporations Act 2005 section 4(1)(d);

-“the pipes” in relation to an easement granted to a local authority or the Metropolitan Water Authority 2, means any existing pipeline or any other drain or pipeline for the carriage of water or sewage, through, under or upon the affected land.
+the pipes in relation to an easement granted to a local authority or the Metropolitan Water Authority 2, means any existing pipeline or any other drain or pipeline for the carriage of water or sewage, through, under or upon the affected land.

 [Regulation 3 amended in Gazette 31 Mar 2006 p.
 1354-5.]